ZhenbangYou/SysY-Front-End/README.md

 Generally speaking, this project is build revolving the **CFG**.
 Deal with separate parts in different steps, thus achieving high degree of decoupling and modularity.

-As a short summary, the whole project can be finished with just about a thousand lines of code or slightly more (if not less), which is ***less than half*** of the code length of common design scheme (a great bliss for those weak at coding!).
+As a short summary, the whole project can be finished with just about a thousand lines of code or slightly more (if not less), which is ***less than half*** of the code length of common design scheme (a great bliss for anyone weak at coding!).

 ## Planning
 Divided in to 9 steps.